andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ### Requests from the browser

 Making a XMLHttpRequest/AJAX request from the browser is not possible as the NSW Water API does not support cross origin requests.
-JSONP can be used to get past the cross origin restrictions.
+JSONP can be used to work around the cross origin restrictions.

 ## Responses